 This is the most common form of radiation therapy.
 The types of machines used in delivering External Beam Radiation Therapy are called Linear Accelerators.
 They are very accurate and precise machines that produce the radiation beam.
 Currently, our department consists of five linear accelerators equipped with the latest technology allowing us to deliver your radiation therapy treatment to different parts of your body.

-The Chris O’Brien Lifehouse Radiation Oncology Department is dedicated to the education and training of students and staff working within the department.
+We are dedicated to the education and training of students and staff working within the department.
 For many health professions, clinical placements and continuing professional development are mandatory.
-Training periods for students assist them in demonstrating their knowledge acquired from university and help them to gain practical skills required to become accredited member of their respective profession.
+Training periods for students assist them in demonstrating the knowledge acquired from university and help them to gain the practical skills they need to become accredited members of their profession.

-The Department of Radiation Oncology is actively involved in the training of radiation therapy, physics, nursing and medical students.
-Students are always encouraged to actively participate in daily work practices, ask questions and to interact with patients.
-All students that train in this department are always working under constant supervision.
+The department of radiation oncology is actively involved in the training of radiation therapy, physics, nursing and medical students.
+Students are encouraged to actively participate in daily work practices, ask questions and interact with patients.
+All students that train in this department work under constant supervision.

-The department also employs Radiation Therapists completing their Supervised Practice Program (SPP).
-The SPP program is undertaken after university study is completed, where the professional is qualified to work, but is under a thorough training programme and provided extra guidance.
+The department also employs radiation therapists completing their Supervised Practice Program (SPP).
+The SPP program is undertaken after university study is completed, where the professional is qualified to work, but is under a thorough training program and given extra guidance.

-The Chris O’Brien Lifehouse Radiation Oncology Department is actively involved in cancer research.
-Research helps in the development and application of new techniques and/or technology.
+We are actively involved in cancer research.
+Research helps in the development and application of new techniques and technology.
 It also is used to analyse the effectiveness of current protocols and techniques.